13โ€“17 Jun 2011

 talk

 I discuss the recent developments in the heavy meson spectroscopy.
-Among the newly discovered states, I consider in particular the charmed mesons with strangeness and the puzzling meson X(3872),
+Among the newly discovered states, I consider in particular the charmed mesons with strangeness and the puzzling meson X(3872), underlying strategies for their proper classification.

-Randolf Pohl
+7. Randolf Pohl (Max-Planck-Institut fรผr Quantenoptik)

 Plenary Session